 Through a grant project funded by the Michigan Invasive Species Grant Program and the Little Traverse Bay Band of Odawa Indians, CAKE CISMA is able to provide survey and treatment completely free to individuals.
 Local partners, businesses, and homeowner associations are encouraged to reach out to discuss treatment options with cost-share.

 Partnering with Petoskey City Parks

-To protect the environmental quality of Petoskey's public lands, the CAKE CISMA applied to a grant from the Petoskey and Harbor Springs Area Community Foundation in 2019 to control swallow-wort in public areas that are enjoyed by people and used by wildlife as habitat.
-The proposal was successful, and the CAKE CAKE CISMA is now partnering with the Petoskey Parks and Recreation department to fund the treatment of black swallow-wort in three city parks in the summer of 2020.
+To protect the environmental quality of Petoskey's public lands, the CAKE CISMA is partnering with the Petoskey Parks and Recreation department to fund the treatment of black swallow-wort in three city parks in the summer of 2021.
 The parks include Bayfront Park, Winter Sports Park, and the Bear River Valley Recreation Area.
-We are thankful to the Community Foundation for this wonderful opportunity.
-This project will help to protect our native pollinators, such as the monarch butterfly.
-For details on this project, contact CAKE CISMA coordinator Benjamin VanDyke at email@example.com.
+This project will help to improve the native biodiversity and wildlife habitat in these public spaces.